-RS 433 Theology of Human Sexuality

-and of Marriage 5 credits
+RS 433 Theology of Human Sexuality and of Marriage 5 credits

 Meaning of the human love experience, its expression in human sexuality, the conditions within which this value is experienced; the relationship of human sexuality and marriage; marriage as the sign of the unity among men with God.

-RS 450 Theology of Liberation 5 credits Scripture passages in describing Yahweh or Jesus as liberating men; Christ as the end of all creation; Christ viewed as the terminus of all cosmic and human evolutionary development.
+RS 450 Theology of Liberation 5 credits

+Scripture passages describing Yahweh or Jesus as liberating us; Christ as the end of all creation; Christ viewed as the terminus of all cosmic and human evolutionary development.
 Liberation according to contemporary theologies of socio-economic and political liberation.

-RS 475 Contemporary Christian Morality

-Principles of a Christian ethic; contemporary approaches to decision making in matters of morality; problems encountered by the Christian conscience in today's world including issues of life and death.

-RS 476 Social Theology 5 credits
+- RS 460 Trinity, Grace and Life in the Spirit 5 credits Study of God's life as Trinity and as shared with us (Grace); theological method and relation to spiritual theology.
+Prerequisite: RS 200. - Principles of a Christian Morality Principles of a Christian ethic; contemporary approaches to decision making in matters of morality; problems encountered by the Christian conscience in today's world including issues of life and death. - RS 476 Social Theology 5 credits

-Evaluation of the growing socialization of human life and a study of major social issues in the 20th Century in the light of contemporary Catholic and Protestant social statements.

-RS 477 Christian Response to Some Socio-Legal Problems

-Traditional Christian reverence for life.
-Contemporary moral and legal problems such as eugenic engineering, artificial insemination, genetic surgery, compulsory sterilization, abortion and euthanasia.

-RS 478 Survey of Jewish History 5 credits Survey of Jewish history up to the contemporary period with special emphasis on the Second Commonwealth and Talmudic Period.

-RS 479 Survey of Jewish Theology 5 credits Study of monotheism versus paganism, sacrifice, reward and punishment, sabbath and holidays, dietary laws, morals and ethics, traced from the biblical period to the present.

-RS 481 Psalms and the Community of Israel Analysis and dating of key Psalms according to literary types; influence of Israelite cultic life upon the composition of the psalms; Psalms as a reflection of the deepening religious life of the Old Testament.

-RS 485 Theological Horizons of Modern Literature 5 credits Study of selected literary works in terms of their theological implications and religious insights.

-RS 486 Catechesis: Vision and Tactics
+Evaluation of the growing socialization of human life and a study of major social issues in the 20th Century in the light of contemporary Catholic and Protestant social statements. - RS 477 Christian Response to Some Socio-Legal Problems 5 credits Traditional Christian reverence for life.
+Contemporary moral and legal problems such as eugenic engineering, artificial insemination, genetic surgery, compulsory sterilization, abortion and euthanasia. - RS 478 Survey of Jewish History 5 credits Survey of Jewish history up to the contemporary period with special emphasis on the Second Commonwealth and Talmudic Period. - RS 479 Survey of Jewish Theology 5 credits Study of monotheism versus paganism, sacrifice, reward and punishment, sabbath and holidays, dietary laws, morals and ethics, traced from the biblical period to the present. - RS 481 Psalms and the Community of Israel 5 credits Analysis and dating of key Psalms according to literary types; influence of Israelite cultic life upon the composition of the psalms; Psalms as a reflection of the deepening religious life of the Old Testament. - RS 485 Theological Horizons of Modern Literature 5 credits Study of selected literary works in terms of their theological implications and religious insights. - RS 486 Catechesis: Vision and Tactics

-Background and development of rationales and methodologies in religious education related to Vatican II; implication of Council statements and application of pedagogical insights from related social sciences to the formation of a knowledgeable faith.

-RS 487 Modern Protestant Theology 5 credits Theological position, history and trends of the major Protestant denominations; principal leaders of modern Protestant thought and their tenets; Bultmanns, Tillich, Niebuhr.

-RS 488 Methodology Introduction to the history, methodology and sources of research in theology; conditions for theological development; continuing Christian response in its magisterial and credal functions.
+Background and development of rationales and methodologies in religious education related to Vatican II; implication of Council statements and application of pedagogical insights from related social sciences to the formation of a knowledgeable faith. - RS 487 Modern Protestant Theology 5 credits Theological position, history and trends of the major Protestant denominations; principal leaders of modern Protestant thought and their tenets; Bultmann, Tillich, Niebuhr. - RS 488 Methodology 5 credits Introduction to the history, methodology and sources of research in theology; conditions for theological development; continuing Christian response in its magisterial and credal functions.

-RS 490 Special Topics-Core

-Under this number, there will be courses that are not otherwise available in the core curriculum.
+RS 490 Special Topics-Core 3-5 credits Under this number, there will be courses that are not otherwise available in the core curriculum.
 Ordinarily the prerequisite will be RS 200 or approval of chairman.